chetmac/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.11 =
+* Fixed blank permalink bug
+* disambiguated record_id from id for getFieldValues and other functions
+* Fixed error when batch request was empty
+* Admin Toggle Debug link jumps to top of page now
+* Improved path handling for apr_include shortcode

 = 1.1.10 =
 * Ensured populateRelatedField submits queries in batches to stay within GET request limits